Date enacted or revised:

 - Political Signs.
 Political signs may not be mounted, posted, or affixed anywhere on University property in order to ensure state laws pertaining to electioneering and ethics are upheld at all times.

 - Candidate Speeches.
-Candidates for public office, upon approval by the Vice President of Student Affairs, may offer campaign speeches in the first floor common area of the Student Union Annex.
+Candidates for public office, upon approval by the Vice President for Student Affairs, may offer campaign speeches in the first floor common area of the Student Union Annex.
 Such speeches are limited to 30 minutes and may occur only once per day on days where campaign activities have been approved.

 - Public Appearances by Candidates for Statewide Office.
 Statewide, elected officials may participate in public activities, such as half-time presentations at athletic events, by request to and upon approval of the President of the University and as coordinated through the Athletic Director or his designee.
 The University respectfully asks that such requests be made only in non-election years.